 Geodetic analysis suggests several kinds of mathematical functions of image data which could be coded as applications available to the user.
-For example the ability to downsample 2-d pixelated data and restrict the domain to a user-specified polygon interior (that is, making sar2simplex.py functions available through the browser) could be made a stand-alone function, or tied with QuakeSim's Simplex inversion tools.
+For example the ability to downsample 2-d pixelated data and restrict the domain to a user-specified polygon interior could be made a standalone function, or tied with QuakeSim's Simplex inversion tools.
 Interpolation of GPS deformation and InSAR deformation images could be supported.

 Additional data types could be stored in the database and served in helpful ways.

 QuakeSim could store available regional water vapor maps, and profiles of water vapor path delay could be created along the same user-specified line, for comparison with UAVSAR data profiles (if the two show the same feature, it's probably water vapor, not surface deformation).